15 Spanish Pick Up Lines That Won’t Let You Down!

 And lastly, camina por la sombra, que por el sol los bombones se derriten translates as “walk in the shade because chocolates melt in the sun.”

-Summing Up: Spanish Pick-Up Lines
+Summing Up: Spanish Pick-Up Lines That Won't Let You Down!

-It’s no secret that flirting in another language is a minefield and it can be hard to get the tone right.
-But with a sense of humor and a bit of courage, you can do it with style!
+It's no secret that flirting in another language is a minefield and it can be hard to get the tone right.
+But with a sense of humor and a bit of courage, you can do it with style.

-I’ve provided a list of 15 great one-liners, ranging from basic to cheesy to downright bold, plus a few extras for good luck.
+We've provided a list of 15 great one-liners, ranging from basic to cheesy to downright bold, plus a few extras for good luck.
 You can use these in Spain or Latin America whilst on your travels.

 Incorporate some of these flirty lines in Spanish into your day-to-day vocab and see how they spice up your romantic life.